vocdoni/docs/docs/architecture/protocol/data-origins.md

 # Data origins

-Many of the schemas discussed in the present documentation need to point to external data that may be available through various channels.
+Most of the metadata schemes discussed in the documentation need to point to external data that may be available through various channels.

-In order to denominate them and provide a prioritized list of fallbacks in a single place, **Content URI's** or **Messaging URI's** are used, depending on the type of resource.
+To overcome delays or data unavailability, a prioritized list of URI's and fallbacks is used.
+Depending on the type of resource, **Content URI's** or **Messaging URI's** are used.

 ## Content URI